 The CPU Usage is a discrete metric that takes these classes as values and is generally more convenient than the continuous-valued CPU utilization.

 The y-axis of the CPU usage histogram represents wall clock time.
 Two vertical blue bars are shown in the figure.
-The histogram shows CPU utilization at a finer granularity than CPU usage but at coarser granularity than CPU utilization.
+The histogram shows how much time the target spent at each level of CPU usage.
 There is a bar centered at each integral amount of CPU utilization and spanning -0.5 and +0.5 of that amount.
 Each bar indicates the amount of elapsed time during which the CPU utilization is in the range covered by that bar.
 You can see from the histogram that the CPU usage was Idle most of the time.
 For single-threaded programs, seeing a beautiful tall blue bar centered at 1 would be great.

 Finding the Culprit